 William Hawrelak Park to Fort Edmonton is a 5.4 mile moderately trafficked out and back trail located near Edmonton, Alberta, Canada that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.